Henry Cary, 1st Viscount Falkland: Service under Charles I

 Falkland convened an assembly of the nobility of Ireland on 22 September 1626, on account of the difficulties of maintaining the English army in Ireland.
 He laid before the assembly a draft of concessions promised by Charles, which were subsequently known as the "Graces".
 They promised the removal of certain religious disabilities and the recognition of sixty years' possession as a bar to all claims of the crown based on irregularities of title.
 Falkland did not conduct the negotiations with skill, and for a long time there seemed no hope of a satisfactory settlement.
 Finally in May 1628, a deputation from the nobility agreed, before the king and privy council at Whitehall, on certain additional concessions in the "Graces" and then confirmed, that Ireland should provide a sum of £4,000 for the army for three years.

 Falkland believed that his difficulties with the nobility had been largely due to the intrigues of the Lord Chancellor of Ireland, Adam, Viscount Loftus, After the dissolution of the assembly of the nobility in 1627, he brought a charge against Loftus of malversation, and of giving encouragement to the nobility to refuse supplies.
 After the case had been heard in London, Lord Loftus was allowed to return to his duties pending further inquiry.

 Falkland had for some years been engaged in tracking out what he supposed was a dangerous conspiracy of the Byrnes of Wicklow, and in August 1628 was able to announce to Charles I that the result of his protracted investigations had been successful, a true bill having been found against them at the Wicklow assizes.
 The aim of Falkland was to set up a plantation in Wicklow on the confiscated estates of the Byrnes, but as his designs were disapproved of by the commissioners of Irish causes, the king appointed a committee of the Irish privy council to investigate the matter more fully.
 Falkland took deep offence because one of the members of committee was the lord chancellor, Loftus and he refused to afford any assistance in the investigation on account of the "high indignity" offered to himself.
 When, as the result of the inquiry, it was discovered that the Byrnes had been the victims of false witnesses, Falkland was, on 10 August 1629, directed to hand over his authority to the lords justices on the pretext that his services were required in England.
 Charles I, recognising his good intentions, continued him in favour.

-Cary broke his leg, which then had to be amputated, in Theobalds Park and as a result, he died in September 1633.
+Death

+While hunting at Theobalds Park with Charles I, Cary fell from a stand and broke his leg.
+Gangrene set in and the leg was amputated.
+The operation was unsuccessful, and as the wound continued to bleed, Théodore de Mayerne and the Queen's surgeon Mauritius Aubert told him there was no hope.
+He died in September 1633.
 He was buried on 25 September 1633 at Aldenham.